International Adoption in the United States

 The Foreign Adoption Costs

-In countries like the United States, it is common for people to incorporate children of relatives as well into their house.
-According to the United States Department of State, Almost 19% of all children adopted from abroad and taken to the US come from Ethiopia.
+In countries like the United States, it is common for people to incorporate children of relatives into their homes as well.
+According to the United States Department of State, Almost 19% of all children adopted from abroad and taken to the U.S. come from Ethiopia.
 It costs up to $25,000 to adopt a child to take abroad.
 In contrast, Mr. Matthews says he paid roughly $300 for his in-country adoption.
-Also, the court sometimes want the processing fee; the governments of weak countries like Ethiopia see a way out to get rid of their population of orphans in this way through international adoption.
+Also, the court sometimes wants the processing fee; the governments of weak countries like Ethiopia see a way out to get rid of their population of orphans in this way through international adoption.

 Controversial Practice

-According to the legal definition of United Nations, an orphan child is one who has one or more dead parents.
+According to the legal definition of the United Nations, an orphan child has one or more dead parents.
 It becomes an amazing moment for those children to get a new home and family to take care of them.
-Foreign adoption is rather a controversial practice; while there exist many good parents who want to adopt the children from foreign countries, the political, cultural, religious and racial problem still exist related to this practice which makes it pretty controversial to deal with.
-In fact, it is a practice of aggression to take a child into adoption from another culture who does not know anything about America culture.
-The African children are a great example of this who are not familiar with American culture and way of life.
+Foreign adoption is rather a controversial practice; while there exist many good parents who want to adopt children from foreign countries, the political, cultural, religious, and racial problems still exist related to this practice which makes it pretty controversial to deal with.
+In fact, it is a practice of aggression to take a child into adoption from another culture who does not know anything about American culture.
+The African children are a great example who are unfamiliar with American culture and way of life.

-By practice, adoption is not a negative thing; it is a healthy practice to provide love and shelter to homeless children living in the foster homes.
-But the adoption business has become too lucrative where the business people do not put the interests of these poor children first; they see them as secondary over their interests.
+By practice, adoption is not a negative thing; it is a healthy practice to provide love and shelter to homeless children living in foster homes.
+However, the adoption business has become too lucrative where the business people do not put the interests of these poor children first; they see them as secondary to their interests.

 There is a huge need for monitoring the foreign adoptions in the United States, most of the children suffer due to injustice and practice of child labor.
 Many children become legal adults after adoption but still cannot feel at home with their new culture and family.
 Some parents, however, describe that adoption had become the most wonderful experience of their lives.
 They love their children beyond their wildest dreams and make sense of foreign adoption.